Abbiirr/loan-workflow-ui/CODE_REVIEW.md

 ## Conclusion

-The Loan Workflow UI application demonstrates a solid understanding of React principles and has a well-organized codebase.
+The Loan Workflow UI application demonstrates a solid understanding of React principles and has been well-refactored to follow a modern feature-based architecture.
 The core functionality is implemented effectively, and the application provides a good user experience for visualizing and managing loan workflows.

-However, there are several areas where the application could be improved to enhance maintainability, performance, and developer experience.
-Addressing the type safety issues, implementing proper state management, and optimizing performance would significantly improve the quality of the codebase.
+The architecture is well-structured with clear separation of concerns, but there are still areas for improvement to enhance maintainability, performance, and developer experience.
+Completing the migration from legacy directories, implementing consistent barrel exports, and improving documentation would further enhance the quality of the codebase.

 The application would benefit from:
+1. Completing the migration of legacy code to feature directories
+2. Implementing consistent barrel exports across all features
+3. Improving documentation for features and their APIs
-1. More comprehensive testing
+4. More comprehensive testing
-2. Better documentation of the component APIs
-3. Implementation of accessibility features
+5. Implementation of accessibility features
-4. Enhanced security measures
+6. Enhanced security measures
-5. Improved error handling and user feedback
+7. Improved error handling and user feedback

-With these improvements, the application would be more robust, maintainable, and scalable for future development.
+With these improvements, the application would be even more robust, maintainable, and scalable for future development.